rachelse/CMU15-213/activity/6-data-in-memory/note.md

   The array stores pointer of the inner arrays.
   Therefore, the stride of the outer array is not affected by the length of the inner array.
 - Problem16

+  The seconde element of the array will be modified as well.

 ### Activity 6: Endianness